-C.5 Challenge Subject to Applicable Law
+C.7 Contest Subject to Applicable Law

-All challenge are subject to all applicable federal laws and regulations.
-Participation constitutes each participant's full and unconditional agreement to these Official Challenge Rules and administrative decisions, which are final and binding in all matters related to the challenge.
+All contests are subject to all applicable federal laws and regulations.
+Participation constitutes each participant's full and unconditional agreement to these Official Rules and administrative decisions, which are final and binding in all matters related to the contest.
 This notice is not an obligation of funds; the final award is contingent upon the availability of appropriations.

-C.6 Resolution of Disputes
+C.8 Resolution of Disputes

-The U.S. Department of Energy is solely responsible for administrative decisions, which are final and binding in all matters related to the challenge.
+The U.S. Department of Energy is solely responsible for administrative decisions, which are final and binding in all matters related to the competition.